VH-Lab/NDI-matlab/docs/reference/+ndi/+daq/+system/mfdaq.m.md

   CHANNEL.
 CHANNEL indicates the number of the ndi.daq.metadatareader to use to obtain the data.

-Help for ndi.daq.system.mfdaq/getmetadata is inherited from superclass NDI.DAQ.SYSTEM
+Help for ndi.daq.system.mfdaq/getmetadata is inherited from superclass ndi.daq.system
 ```

 ---